 Whether you currently work in the field or have the desire to start, the Master of Social Work degree from Our Lady of the Lake University can help you help others.
 As a social worker, you play an integral role in your community, empowering those in need to address the issues they face.
-Using the detailed knowledge provided with our focus on the Hispanic Population, you’ll be uniquely positioned to meet the needs of this rapidly growing community when you earn your MSW from OLLU.
+Using the detailed knowledge provided with our focus on the Hispanic Population, you’ll be uniquely positioned to meet the needs of this rapidly growing community when you earn your Master’s in Social Work from OLLU.

 Social workers with a master’s degree qualify themselves for the most impactful jobs in the profession.
 The job outlook for those with an MSW is strong, with employment projected to grow at a rate much faster than average over the next decade.
-You can pursue career paths in a variety of arenas, including health care, mental health, substance abuse, education and more.
+You can pursue jobs in a variety of arenas, including health care, mental health, substance abuse, education and more.

 Medical/Clinical Social Worker:

 As a clinical social worker, you would help clients and their family members deal with difficult situations, as well as diagnose and treat emotional disorders and mental or behavioral problems.3 This position would require LCSW licensure, and thus completion of the licensed social worker exam following graduation.

 As a social service manager, you would coordinate and supervise social service programs and community organizations.
 The highest 10 percent earn more than $115,800 per year.4

 Additional roles for Master of Social Work graduates:

 - Child, Family, and School Social Worker

 - Substance Abuse Social Worker

 - Crisis Intervention